pm0kjp/R-at-CAR/chapter7.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:3b771fcd2a
 ## Correct data type problems

 Now that you've got fakeMath and fakeLang, take a look at the data and correct any type problems.
 There are several ways to check out data types.
-We'll use str(), which will show you the structure of your data frames.
-We can also use head() and tail() to look at the data frames.
-In the console, use str(fakeMath) to check out the structure of fakeMath.
+We'll use `str()`, which will show you the structure of your data frames.
+We can also use `head()` and `tail()` to look at the data frames.

+In the *console*, use `str(fakeMath)` to check out the structure of fakeMath.
 You'll see that the second variable is a chr, or character variable, but it would be better to have its data type be date.
 That way we could do things like date arithmetic!
-You can use as.Date() to transform dates that are in character format and make them dates.
+You can use `as.Date()` to transform dates that are in character format and make them dates.

 *** =instructions
-Use str() to look at fakeMath and fakeLang, then use as.Date to make any date fields that are in character format true date-formatted variable types.
+Use `str()` to look at fakeMath and fakeLang, then use `as.Date()` to make any date fields that are in character format true date-formatted variable types.

 *** =hint
 You can use `?str()` in the console for more information on how to use it, and likewise you can use `?as.Date` (note the capitalization!) to get more info about that command as well.